All Fall Down (Carter novel): Plot

 She learns soon after that she is due to be attending a royal ball as her grandfather's date.
 She immediately refuses but becomes more open to the idea after Ms Chancellor gets Noah and her old friend Megan to help her prepare.
 On the night of the ball, Grace briefly talks to Alexei before he disappears up a staircase.
 Grace tries to follow him but runs into the Scarred Man and becomes too scared to continue searching for Alexei.
 Noah eventually makes Grace go home.
 When she arrives at Embassy Row, she sees Alexei and has a panic attack, forcing him to carry her to bed.

 Several days later, Grace, Noah, Rosie and Megan break into the Scarred Man's house, where Megan documents the footage.
 They go to the Iranian embassy to watch it over.
 Whilst looking for the Scarred Man on her computer, Megan and Noah discover several scarred men, all of whom Grace has accused of killing her mother.
 Noah is furious and believes that she has been lying to him the entire time.

 Grace sees her grandfather chatting to the Scarred Man and immediately confronts him.
 Her grandfather says that his name is Dominic Novak and that he is an agent for the Prime Minister, and that there is no way that he could have killed her mother.
 At the G20 summit, which is due to be held in Adria, she believes that someone is going to assassinate the Prime Minister, but learns instead that Dominic was actually a friend of her mother's.
 He takes her into the tunnels under the city, where they run into the Prime Minister.
 Dominic tries to persuade Grace to run away, but Ms Chancellor shoots the Prime Minister in the chest, sending him into a coma.

 Ms Chancellor shows Grace a picture of Dominic with her mother taken three days before her death, noting that he does not have the scar.
-Grace realises that she herself is her mother's killer - she fired a gun at Dominic who she believed to be attempting to kill her mother but was actually staging her death by setting fire to the jewellery store she was in at the time.
+Grace realises that she herself is her mother's killer - she fired a gun at Dominic who she believed to be attempting to kill her mother but was actually staging her death by setting fire to the jewelry store she was in at the time.
 Caroline, trying to save her friend, took every bullet and died.
 She also learns that Alexei has been sent back to Moscow by his father.

 The book ends with Ms Chancellor taking Grace into a different section of the tunnel run by a secret society of women that Grace's mother was a part of.